Group actions on contractible $2$-complexes I: Introduction

 \begin{maintheorem} Every action of a finite group $G$ on a $2$-dimensional finite and contractible complex has a fixed point.
 Moreover, if $G$ is a finite group and $X$ is a $2$-dimensional, fixed point free, finite and acyclic $G$-complex, then the fundamental group of $X$ admits a nontrivial unitary representation. \end{maintheorem}

-In \cite{CD} the conjecture is proved for solvable groups.
+In~\cite{CD} the conjecture is proved for solvable groups.
 The question of which groups act without fixed points on a finite acyclic $2$-complex was studied independently by Segev~\cite{Segev}, who proved this is not possible for the solvable groups and the alternating groups $A_n$ for $n\geq 6$.
-Using the classification of the finite simple groups, Aschbacher and Segev proved that for many groups any action on a finite $2$-dimensional acyclic complex has a fixed point \cite{AschbacherSegev}.
-Then, Bob Oliver and Yoav Segev~\cite{OS} gave the complete classification of the groups that act without fixed points on an acyclic $2$-complex (see also the exposition by Alejandro Adem at the S\'eminaire Bourbaki~\cite{Adem}).
+Using the classification of the finite simple groups, Aschbacher and Segev proved that for many groups any action on a finite $2$-dimensional acyclic complex has a fixed point~\cite{AschbacherSegev}.

+Then, Bob Oliver and Yoav Segev~\cite{OS} gave the complete classification of the groups that act without fixed points on an acyclic $2$-complex.
+A concise introduction to this subject was given by Alejandro Adem at the S\'eminaire Bourbaki~\cite{Adem}.
+The main results in Oliver and Segev's classification are the following (see \cref{DefEssential} for the definition of an essential $G$-complex).

 \begin{theorem}[{Oliver--Segev}] For any finite group $G$, there is an essential fixed point free $2$-dimensional (finite) acyclic $G$-complex if and only if $G$ is isomorphic to one of the simple groups $\PSL_2(2^k)$ for $k\geq 2$, $\PSL_2(q)$ for $q\equiv \pm 3 \pmod 8$ and $q\geq 5$, or $\Sz(2^k)$ for odd $k\geq 3$.
 Furthermore, the isotropy subgroups of any such $G$-complex are all solvable. \end{theorem}